 Unlike a trespasser, squatters are intentionally trying to take possession of the property.
 Like a trespasser, they never had a lease agreement (or any agreement) with the landlord.

-If you are a landlord who wants to sell a house, or is having problems with tenants, call us at 713-909-4119 for more information.
+If you are a landlord who wants to sell a house or is having problems with tenants, we can help.